ekrsulov/ttpe/doc/docs/types/index.md

 # TypeScript Types

-This section documents all TypeScript type definitions used in the TTPE application.
+This section documents all TypeScript type definitions used in the Vectornest application.
 These types provide strong typing for canvas elements, plugins, selection states, and other core data structures.

 ## Type Categories